 So I moved over one of the chairs and put a small six-foot tree in this corner.
 It looked a little too small with the twelve-foot ceilings in here, so I helped give it a little more height by placing it on top of the wicker footstool that I keep near these chairs.

-I filled it with cranberry red velvet and ivory satin ribbon.
-Then lots of ornaments in red, white, and silver!
+I filled the tree with cranberry red velvet and ivory satin ribbon.
+Then loads of ornaments in red, white, and silver!

-You can seee the easy way I put the ribbon on this tree here.
+See the easy way to put ribbon on the tree here.

-It is always so simple to put a few seasonal touches in this hutch that was my mother-in-law’s because I always keep white ironstone in it.
+This hutch that was my mother-in-law’s is always a great place for holiday decor because I always keep white dishes in it.

-I layered in some vintage look Santa appetizer plates and a cookie jar Santa enjoying some milk and cookies.
+Over them, I brought in some holiday spirit with vintage look Santa appetizer plates and a cookie jar Santa enjoying his milk and cookies.

-I stacked a few Santa mugs under the cloche and added some faux winter greenery to the basket.
-These few simple decorations added just a bit of Christmas to the last corner of the family room.
+I stacked a few Santa mugs under the cloche and added some faux winter greenery to the basket to finish off this final corner of the family room.

-I hope this Christmas kitchen and family room tour inspired a feeling of comfort and joy for the holidays!
-Thanks for stopping by and come back for the next mini tour Christmas post where I’ll show you the front porch!!
+I hope this red and white Christmas kitchen and family room tour inspired a feeling of comfort and joy for the holidays!

 Happy Holiday Decorating!